nycdatasci/bootcamp/Docker/docker-quickstart.md

 1. make sure Docker is installed and running on your system
 2. pull the image that contains the environment/applications you need
 3. start a container
-4. you can then use the container just like use a computer with pre-built environment and apps
+4. you can then use the container just like use a computer with pre-built environment and applications
-5. to exit a running container, simply type `exit` and hit **ENTER** from the command line of that container

 If you already have docker installed on your computer and know how to use it, you can skip this part and jump to **3.
 Example: setting up linux environment and running jupyter notebook**